What Do Colleges Look For in Students?

 Colleges that use this factor want to see how much competition high school students had to face to achieve rank.
 Fewer and fewer colleges are giving class rank much importance.
-There may be many reasons, but fewer than half of high schools now track class rank.
+According to the NACAC, fewer than half of high schools now track class rank.

 Do all colleges use the same criteria when admitting students?

 Colleges don’t all consider the same factors when deciding whether or not to admit prospective students.
 Talk to a college counselor to learn about what your school of choice considers before accepting students.
 This can help you be prepared for college applications and interviews.
 Listed below are some examples.